cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 ## Learning Objectives
-Accessing a relational database from your Spring Boot application is likely to be an essential requirement.
+Accessing a relational database from your Spring Boot application is likely to be an essential requirement for many applications.
 This tutorial demonstrates how to create a Java application which accesses a relational database using Spring Boot's approach to JDBC.
 The application is designed to be deployed into a Liberty server, running in CICS.

 Spring Boot's JDBC support provides database related beans, such as `JdbcTemplate` and `DataSource`.
 These beans can be auto-wired into an application to facilitate an automatic JDBC connection to your database.
 Follow the steps in this article to create a Spring Boot web application that reads and updates the Db2 employee table.
 The application is designed to be built using Gradle or Maven, and deployed in a CICS Liberty JVM server using IBM Db2® for z/OS as the relational database.